December 19th, 2018 • Finance

-But how does a department do this?
+But how does each department stay on top of its work?
 Processes.
-Perhaps 90% of any department’s work can be seen as performing the same sequence of tasks over and over again.
+Perhaps 90 percent of any department’s work can be seen as performing the same sequence of tasks over and over again.

-There might be more than a dozen separate finance process improvements that the team must complete on a daily, weekly, monthly, quarterly, or annual basis.
+There are several finance business processes like purchase requests, invoice approvals that the team must complete on a daily, weekly, monthly, quarterly, or annual basis.

 With so many predictable processes, why is it that typical finance business processes take so much effort to complete?

 Most companies handle any financial business process manually.
 This means a human is responsible for collecting/entering data, knowing whom to pass it onto next, pasting the data into the financial management tool, sending an email to get finance approval, and giving notifications to the initiator when that instance of the finance process is complete.

 This means a lot of work and it often leads to sluggish finance processes, errors in transferring data to multiple systems, and miscommunication.
 When you automate a financial process, you separate the process into those tasks best done by humans and those best done by a system.